Canonical Ramsey numbers for partite hypergraphs: Proof of the main result

-which is justified by the estimates~\eqref{eq:jbddE64}, yields a $\Js$-canonical copy of $K^{(k)}_{t,\dots,t}$.
-This concludes the proof of Theorem~\ref{thm:main} for $k\geq 4$ and it is left to discuss the better bounds on $n$ for the cases $k=2$ and $k=3$.
+Note that the assumption~\eqref{eq:aE64} is justified by the estimates~\eqref{eq:jbddE64}.
+Consequently, Proposition~\ref{prop:unbE64} yields a $\Js$-canonical copy of $K^{(k)}_{t,\dots,t}$.
+This concludes the proof of Theorem~\ref{thm:main} for $k\geq 4$ and it is left to discuss the better bounds on~$n$ for the cases $k=2$ and $k=3$.